Skip to main content

 • MK-677 ∞ An oral GH secretagogue that increases GH and IGF-1 levels.

 These peptides, by optimizing GH and IGF-1 levels, can influence body composition, cellular repair, and metabolic efficiency, all of which contribute to a healthier cardiovascular profile.
-For instance, improved (reduced fat, increased lean mass) lessens the burden on the heart, while enhanced cellular repair mechanisms support tissue integrity throughout the body.
+For instance, improved body composition (reduced fat, increased lean mass) lessens the burden on the heart, while enhanced cellular repair mechanisms support tissue integrity throughout the body.

 Other Targeted Peptides